michaelsong-hz/dota-hero-hunt/README.md

 ## Contact

-You can reach me via <hello@michaelsong.me>
+You can reach me at <hello@michaelsong.me>.

 ## Deployment

+All commits pushed to GitHub on any branch, as well as any PRs will be automatically deployed by Cloudflare Pages to `https://*.dota-hero-hunt.pages.dev/`.

-All commits to master are automatically deployed.
-All new deployments should be versioned.
+All commits to the `production` branch are automatically deployed to `dotaherohunt.com`, and all new deployments should be versioned.

 ```bash
 npm version 1.0.0 -m "Bump version to %s"